Liirus91/rsschool-cv/cv.md

 ___

-## About Me
+## About me
 Started career as Manual and Automation QA.
-Then the management of my company offered me to change my qualification to Frontend Developer.Since I love writing code, I of course agreed and started learning new technologies.
+Then the management of my company offered me to change my qualification to Frontend Developer.
+Since I love writing code, I of course agreed and started learning new technologies.

 ___

-## Skills and Proficiency:
+## Skills:
 * HTML5, CSS3
 * JavaScript
 * ReactJS